rakudo/rakudo/CONTRIBUTING.md

 How to write [a good **and** useful commit message](https://chris.beams.io/posts/git-commit/).
 Commit messages are where you tell the what, why and how of your commit to others.

-The subject/title of a commit should 50 or less characters ideally.
+The subject/title of a commit should be 50 or less characters ideally.
 The absolute maximum is 72.
 Titles usually will tell what you did.
 You should almost always have a body except in the case of the most trivial changes.
 These style guidelines are best practices, but use your judgment.
 You may want to fit 100 characters